Miravicson/miravicson-io/_posts/operator-to-prog.md

   url: '/img/blog/operator-to-prog/cover.jpg'
 ---

-## **Behold Initiate, you are about to become a programmer**

 When I work on my computer, I usually have two personalities.
-The first personality is one fo the "_Comptuer Operator_"; He tries to work within the limits of actions prescribed by the software applications installed on the laptop he is using.
+The first personality is one fo the "_Computer Operator_"; He tries to work within the limits of actions prescribed by the software applications installed on the laptop he is using.

-My _Comptuer Operator_ personality would use Microsoft Excel to get information about the number of students that attended any event by scrolling through a long page of names.
+My _Computer Operator_ personality would use Microsoft Excel to get information about the number of students that attended any event by scrolling through a long page of names.
 He slugs through menial chores involving numerous mouse clicks, switching of screens and occasional clumsy keyboard shortcuts.
 This personality is very patient and content to stay within the limits of whatever software he is using.
 He allows such software to dictate what he can or cannot do.

 There is the other personality, the one who believes that computers can and should do the boring tasks.
 He knows all the requirement to get computers to work for him is to speak the computers language.